 November 22nd, 2011 — Holiday & Seasonal Ideas, Writing & Journal Prompts

-Yesterday, I gave some suggestions for ways to cultivate gratitude in your children’s hearts in Encouraging Thankfulness: Part 1.
+Yesterday, I gave some suggestions for cultivating gratitude in children’s hearts in Encourage Thankfulness: Part 1.
 Here are a few more ideas to try.

 A joyful and pleasant thing it is to be thankful. ~Book of Common Prayer (1892)